DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 </app-header>
 ```

-Add the `storedUser` object to the Polymer properties:
+Add the `storedUser` object to the Polymer properties in the JS:

 ```js
 Polymer({
 	is: 'my-app',
 	properties: {
 		...,
 		storedUser: Object